sigasi/sigasi_insights/content/manual/views.md

 You can also export a CSV-file with all dependencies of the selected element via the context menu: **right click** and select **Export Dependencies to CSV file**.

-# Problems view
+# Problems View

-The Problems view shows problems (errors and warnings) related to your code.
+The Problems View shows problems (errors and warnings) related to your code.
 These problems were reported either by the internal compiler or by an external compiler tool.
 You can navigate to the source of the problem by double clicking on a